-- 7.30 The mix and tenure of affordable homes on development sites should reflect our current housing needs evidence base.
+- 7.37 The mix and tenure of affordable homes on development sites should reflect our current housing needs evidence base.
 Sources are: - 1.
 The 2018 Strategic Housing Market Assessment Update - 2.
 Homefinder statistics - 3.
-Information from other registered affordable home providers - 4.
-Information from Neighbourhood Plans - 5.
-Information from Local Housing Need Assessments where applicable
+Information from other registered affordable home providers affordable housing across Northumberland of 151 dwellings per annum over the period 2017 to 2022, and recommends that, overall.
+50% of affordable homes are provided for rent, and 50% provided as affordable home ownership products.